willghatch/zsh-megaprompt/README.md

 Issues
 ------

-This was written primarily for zsh version 5.
-With version 4.3.17 (currently in debian stable) it works fine except that the keymap indicator doesn't initialize properly until after the first command or keymap change.
+- This was written primarily for zsh version 5.
+With version 4.3.17 it works fine except that the keymap indicator doesn't initialize properly until after the first command or keymap change.
+- The hrule option (`MEGAPROMPT_DISPLAY_P[hrule]=true`) and the truncate option don't work well below zsh version 5.0.7 -- they are truncated a little too early and therefore don't span the whole line like they are supposed to.

-The PCRE module is required for git branch coloring.
+- The PCRE module is required for git branch coloring.
 As far as I know all distributions include it.